Line 5 Eglinton: Original concept

 Line 5 Eglinton was originally conceived as the Eglinton Crosstown LRT, a partially underground light rail line, announced in 2007 by Toronto mayor David Miller and TTC chair Adam Giambrone.
 It was part of the Transit City plan, which included the implementation of six other light rail lines across Toronto.
 The original version of the line would have run from Pearson Airport along Silver Dart Drive to Convair Drive.
 The line would have then turned southwest to a bridge over Highway 401 to reach Commerce Boulevard on the other side, where it would run south to reach Eglinton Avenue and the east end of the Mississauga Transitway.
-The rest of the line would run east along Eglinton Avenue, including a portion along which the proposed Eglinton West subway line would have been built.
+The rest of the line would run east along Eglinton Avenue, including a portion along which the cancelled Eglinton West subway line would have been built.
 The line would then traverse the city, connecting with Line 1 Yonge–University, Line 2 Bloor–Danforth, and Line 3 Scarborough.